 - flat bread and/or crudité for serving

-- Heat 1 tbsp of olive oil over medium-low heat in a heavy bottomed pot and and add the white and green part of the scallions [as well as the garlic if not using black garlic or roasted garlic].
-Sauté, stirring regularly 2-3 minutes until lightly golden.
+- Heat a medium pot over medium low heat, add 1 tablespoon of olive oil and the white and light green part of the scallions [as well as the garlic if not using black garlic or roasted garlic].
+Sauté for 2-3 minutes until lightly golden.

-- Add the split peas, broth, wine and salt.
-Bring to a boil, then lower heat to a simmer immediately.
+- Add the split peas, broth or water, wine (or more broth, see note), and salt.
+Bring to a boil, then lower heat to a simmer.
 Cook partially covered for 35-40 minutes, stirring occasionally, until tender but not mushy.
-Check regularly in the last 10 minutes of cooking, add broth or wine if needed.
-Remove from the heat when done.
+Keep an eye on the pot in the final 10 minutes of cooking and add broth or wine if it gets too dry.

-- In a blender or food processor, add the cooked peas, 1 cup of water, black garlic (or roasted garlic if using), turmeric, and 6 tbsp of olive oil.
-Process until smooth adding more water or olive oil if needed, then add the lemon juice and process to combine.
-Taste and add salt or lemon juice if desired.
+- In a blender or food processor, add the cooked peas, 1 cup of water, black garlic (or roasted garlic if using), and turmeric.
+Process until smooth adding more water if needed to make a smooth and creamy spread.
+Add the olive oil and the lemon juice and blend to combine.
+Taste and add additional salt or lemon juice to taste.

 - To serve, spread onto a shallow dish and pour some olive oil over top.
 Sprinkle on some toasted pine nuts and the green part of the scallions.
 Enjoy with some flat bread or crudité.

 *If you're avoiding alcohol, you can use all broth, and just add a tablespoon of light colored vinegar, such as white wine, champagne, or malt vinegar.